 You can make single contributions into your plan at any time.
-So if you find yourself with spare cash, you could add it to your plan.
+Any single contributions you make will benefit from tax relief – helping to boost your pension savings.

 And the longer your money’s invested, the more time it has to grow.
 So the earlier you start saving, the better off you could be.